ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     cookbook attributes to be documented close to the source code.
 Other tools rely on the maintenance of `metadata.rb`, which often be overlooked when your source code evolves.

+- Update metadata.rb

+    Update the `source_url` in your metadata.rb to point to your build tag URL, which will be soon created in the next steps.

 - Git commit: Commit those changes we made so far.

 - Create a new build tag